d1thesis/d1thesis/README.md

 ## Hi there 👋

+This is the github account of D1 thesis group

+### Members:
+- Julian Cadenas
+- Joshua Cormier
+- Daryl Guerzon
+- Christian Javier

 <!--
 **d1thesis/d1thesis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.